dawid-paluch/FDMFlatFinder/README.md

 # FDMFlatFinder

-This app is designed for FDMConsultants looking to relocate due to work, and remain close to clients.
+This app is designed for FDM Consultants looking to relocate due to work, and remain close to clients.

 ## Prerequisties
 Before running the project, ensure that you have the following installed: